DDeShon/pokedex-react/README.md

 This is a Pokedex application created with React.
+Need to find working source for pokemon images.